NoahBlume/nlp_project/README.md

 Directory Structure:
 - All python code is located in the top level directory.
 - Sample headlines are contained in /headlines
+- Example of the intermidiate and final stages of our data analysis are contained in /analyzed_data

 Installation Instructions:
 - You may need to install the following libraries with pip or any other preffered methods: